Naccio/CloudsJS/README.md

 Once the circles have been generated, they are pre-rendered on an independent canvas, to avoid re-rendering each circle on every animation frame.
 In fact, the cloud's canvas is what is rendered by the `drawCloud` function and the `Clouds` class' animation logic.

-> Note that this means that, once constructed, **a cloud can no longer be changed** in its dimensions, granularity or color.
+> This means that, once constructed, **a cloud can no longer be changed** in its dimensions, granularity or color.
 Only its position can change.

+## Ideas for further improvements

+**I don't plan on adding features to this project in the foreseeable future.** However, I think it's worth it to take note of the ideas that I had while working on it.

+In no particular order, these are some thing that I think could improve this module:
+- **Seeded clouds**: Each cloud is randomly generated within the given boundaries, it could be nice to have a deterministic way of creating them;
+- **Cloud management**: The `Clouds` class can only add new clouds, it would be better for it to be capable of removing them and maybe even of updating their shape or color;
+- **Out of canvas behavior**: Once a cloud exits the canvas it is looped back on the opposite side, it could be useful to be able to customize this behavior (*e.g.* remove a cloud once it is out of boundaries);
+- **Customize rendering**: Every animation frame the canvas is cleared making it impossible to use it for other things, it would be better to allow its usage by
+  - providing a callback on the animation frame or
+  - allowing to manually call the `update` and `draw` methods instead of running the animation.

+> Keep in mind that this is no promise of implementing these features: as I said, I have no plan to do so.